 Our logistics network, currently consisting of regional logistics centers located in Guangdong Province in Southern China, Jiangsu Province in Eastern China, Sichuan Province in Western China and Beijing in Northern China, is essential to our business growth.
 We intend to use a portion of the proceeds from this offering to expand our logistics network to accommodate increasing volumes of customer orders, enhance customer services, provide better coverage across China, and support our expansion into new product categories.
 In particular, we plan to add more logistics centers in the future.
 We have recently started a pilot program to provide our own delivery service in Shanghai and may expand our in-house delivery service coverage to other areas.
-However, we do not have experience in operating our own logistics centers and delivery operations will be successful.
+However, we do not have experience in operating our own logistics centers and delivery operations.
+As a result, we cannot assure you that our plans to operate our own logistics centers and delivery operations will be successful.
 The expansion of our logistics network will put pressure on our managerial, financial, operational and other resources.
 We cannot assure you that we will be able to locate suitable facilities on commercially acceptable terms in accordance with our expansion plan.
 Nor can we assure you that we will be able to recruit qualified managerial and operational personnel to support our expansion plan.
 If we are unable to secure new facilities for the expansion of our logistics operations, or to effectively control expansion-related expenses, our business, prospects, financial condition and results of operations could be materially and adversely affected.